openstack/charm-guide/doc/source/admin/networking/ovn/sriov.rst

    modified, you can have Netplan attempt to make the necessary changes with command :command:`sudo netplan apply`.
 However, rebooting the underlying host remains the best method since changing SR-IOV configuration via Netplan is device/driver/configuration specific.

 Reboot physical hosts
 ^^^^^^^^^^^^^^^^^^^^^

-After analysing your cloud's topology and ascertaining what effects a reboot may have, plan to have each each hypervisor that is hosting an affected ovn-chassis unit rebooted.
+After analysing your cloud's topology and ascertaining what effects a reboot may have, plan to have each hypervisor that is hosting an affected ovn-chassis unit rebooted.

 Authorise passthrough devices